MattFryer/Qlik-UltraEdit/README.md

 If you already have a previous version of the QlikView Wordfile installed you will need to follow these steps to remove it and install the latest version:

 1. Close all running instances of UltraEdit.
-2. Download the QlikView Wordfile ZIP archive file from https://github.com/MattFryer/QlikView-UltrEdit/archive/master.zip
+2. Download the QlikView Wordfile latest release ZIP archive file from https://github.com/MattFryer/QlikView-UltraEdit/releases/latest
 3. Unpack the files from the archive to a folder on you hard drive.
 4. Copy the "qlikview.uew" file from the folder to the "%UserProfile%\AppData\Roaming\IDMComp\UltraEdit\wordfiles\" and if prompted, allow it to overwrite any existing version of the file.
 Tip: you can copy the path (including the % part) into Windows Explorer address bar.
 Windows may also ask you to provide administrator privileges.
 5. Copy the "qlikview-tpl.xml" file from the folder to the "%UserProfile%\AppData\Roaming\IDMComp\UltraEdit\templates\language\" and if prompted, allow it to overwrite any existing version of the file.